Mike Holober

 Holober was the musical director of the Westchester Jazz Orchestra from 2007 to 2013, a non-profit organization based in Westchester New York.
 Under his leadership, the organization commissioned over 140 new works for jazz orchestra.
-Guest artists included Joe Lovano, Kate McGarry, Janis Siegal, John Scofield, John Patitucci, Randy Brecker, and Paquito D’Rivera.
-Holober also served as conductor, artistic director, and lead arranger for WJO’s 2011 release, Maiden Voyage Suite, a reworking of Herbie Hancock's 1965 Blue Note recording.
+Guest artists included Joe Lovano, Kate McGarry, Janis Siegal, John Scofield, John Patitucci, Randy Brecker, and Paquito D'Rivera.
+Holober also served as conductor, artistic director, and lead arranger for WJO's 2011 release, Maiden Voyage Suite, a reworking of Herbie Hancock's 1965 Blue Note recording.

-Holober has worked with several big bands in Europe, including the HR-Bigband (Frankfurt), where he served as Associate Guest Conductor from 2011-2015, and the WDR Big Band(Cologne).
+Holober has worked with several big bands in Europe, including the HR-Bigband (Frankfurt), where he served as Associate Guest Conductor from 2011 to 2015, and the WDR Big Band (Cologne).
 Projects for the HR Big Band include arranging and conducting concert length projects for Kurt Rosenwinkel, Billy Cobham, Jane Monheit, Terje Rypdal, Dr. Lonnie Smith, Miguel Zenon, and Jazz From Hell, a concert of the works of Frank Zappa for the 2015 Frankfurt Jazz festival.
-With the WDR Big Band (WestDeutsche Rundfunk - Cologne, Germany) he has written and conducted projects for Avishai Cohen and Eli Degibri, and for legendary drummer Al Foster.
+With the WDR Big Band (WestDeutsche Rundfunk - Cologne, Germany) he has written and conducted projects for Avishai Cohen and Eli Degibri, and for drummer Al Foster.
 Other projects include arrangements for a concert featuring Eli Degibri with jazz orchestra and strings, which was performed at the National Opera House in Tel Aviv in 2014.

 Holober is a full professor at The City College of New York and was named the inaugural Stuart Z. Katz Professor of Humanities and the Arts in 2018.
 He is a five-time MacDowell Fellow, Ucross Foundation Fellow and Yaddo Guest.
 He also teaches composing and arranging at The Manhattan School of Music.
-From 2007 - 2015 he served as Associate Director of the BMI Jazz Composer’s Workshop, where he taught with Musical Director Jim McNeely.
+From 2007 - 2015 he served as associate director of the BMI Jazz Composer's Workshop, where he taught with Musical Director Jim McNeely.